immunomind/immunarch/README.md

 data(immdata)
 ```

-## License
+# License

-The package is freely distributed under the GPL v3 license.
-You can read more about it [here](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).
+The package is freely distributed under the AGPL v3 license.
+You can read more about it [here](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).

 Additionally, we provide an annual subscription that includes next services: